danihae/DeepProjection/README.md

 `import deepprojection as dp`

 ### Training and prediction of stacks
 A detailed instruction on how to train and use DeepProjection can by found [here](Quickstart_training_and_prediction.ipynb).
+Training data, test data and pretrained networks for Drosophila dorsal closure and zebrafish periderm used in publication can be found [here](https://e.pcloud.link/publink/show?code=kZ81BJZAKSgyWiWhYka06JIhA3Cq7ow75y7).

 ### Graphical User Interface
 Run GUI in terminal by `python your_path/deepprojection/GUI.py`.
 Make sure to use an environment with all necessary packages installed.